lolzio5/Team05-RISCV-Final/README.md

 To increase the readability of modules and make their operation more transparent and understandable, frequently used control and data signals were encoded into custom logic types using enums and unions.

-These logic types are defined in the 'ControlTypeDefs.svh' file that is included in each module that utilises the respective logic types - shown in **Listing (1.2.1)**.
+These logic types are defined in the 'ControlTypeDefs.svh' file that is included in each module that utilizes the respective logic types - shown in **Listing (1.2.1)**.

 **Listing (2.3.1)** : Include header example